Are you troubled with the thought “What wear in an interview?”

 Therefore it is a natural worry for someone who is about to give an interview and that too for the first time.
-Most of the time you don’t trust your judgement and want someone else opinion about it…What you must remember is that the objective is not too look good alone, the aim is to look good, feel good and appear appropriately dressed for the occasion.
+Most of the time you don’t trust your judgment and want someone else opinion about it.
+What you must remember is that the objective is not to look good alone, the aim is to look good, feel good and appear appropriately dressed for the occasion.

 So what do you do if there is nobody to guide you correctly?
 Ask yourselves the following questions.
 When you have answered them satisfactorily, it means that you have dressed suitably for your job interview.

-You can dress however way you like back at home but if you have come to talk seriously with somebody about a job and because they are going to be assessing you on every single aspect, then you should be most accurately dressed.
+You can dress however way you like back at home, but if you have come to talk seriously with somebody about a job and because they are going to be assessing you on every single aspect, then you should be most accurately dressed.

 The attire requirement is different if you are going to be interviewing for some other kind of job.
-For instance if you are going to interview for a teaching job or a training job, you might still have to dress soberly yet attractively but not overly formally at the same time.
+For instance, if you are going to interview for a teaching job or a training job, you might still have to dress soberly yet attractively but not overly formally at the same time.

 Clothes are a personal statement but wearing clothes that give away your body measurements send out a different signal in an environment where the focus is purely on qualifications and skills.

-High hemline and low neckline for women, just as low waistline for men, are not appreciated if you are going to a high-profile job interview.
+High hemline and low neckline for women, just as low waistline for men, is not appreciated if you are going to a high-profile job interview.
 Your clothes should neither distract you nor the interviewer.